latest works from CHARLES BARBIER, LEANNE McCLURG CAMBRIC, pAUL dEAN AND sCOTT FINCH on display during sEPTEMBER exhibition

-Baton Rouge Gallery (“BRG”) is proud to feature the latest works from three of its artist members – Dawn Black, Katie Knoeringer and Matt Morris – during its August exhibition.
-The exhibition will be on display at BRG beginning on August 3 and through August 28, 2014 with no admission charges during normal gallery hours (12-6 p.m., Tuesday – Sunday).
+Baton Rouge Gallery (“BRG”) is proud to feature the latest works from four of its artist members Charles Barbier, Leanne McClurg Cambric, Paul Dean, and Scott Finch – during its September exhibition.
+The exhibition will be on display at BRG September 3 through September 26th, 2014 with no admission charges during normal gallery hours (12-6 p.m., Tuesday – Sunday).

-On Sunday, August 10, the gallery’s ARTiculate Artist Talk series will offer an intimate look at the inspirations, techniques and thoughts that led to the works featured in the gallery.
-Both Black and Morris will be on hand to discuss their work and answer questions from those in attendance.
+On Sunday, September 7th the gallery’s ARTiculate Artist Talk series will offer an intimate look at the inspirations, techniques and thoughts that led to the works featured in the gallery.
+Charles Barbier, Paul Dean and Scott Finch will be on hand to discuss their work and answer questions from those in attendance.

 For more information on Baton Rouge Gallery or this exhibition specifically, call 225-383-1470 or visit batonrougegallery.org.